Description

 Structure of the Program

 The certificate program consists of a total of 24 credit hours of coursework.
 It can be completed at the earliest in 8 quarters, if the students can take 3 Credit hours per quarter, or more slowly over time, in any case, under five years.
-Students must take at least 15 Credit hours from the Core Courses in the Certificate program.
-They may complete the remaining 9 credit hours by taking any set of elective courses from the community education program.
+Students must take at least 18 Credit hours from the Core Distributions in the Certificate program.
+They may complete the remaining 6 credit hours by taking any of the courses from the core or elective distributions, completing a total 24 credit hours.

 X